Ireland

 Objectives

-Real-time Monitoring: To achieve continuous and real-time monitoring of marine soundscapes and cetacean sounds, particularly in a proposed Marine Protected Areas (MPAs), to gather timely insights into their behaviors, communication patterns, and presence.
+• Real-time Monitoring: To achieve continuous and real-time monitoring of marine soundscapes and cetacean sounds, particularly in a proposed Marine Protected Area (MPA), to gather timely insights into their behaviors, communication patterns, and presence.

-Develop multi-species automated classification and detection system using Al.
+• Develop a multi-species automated classification and detection system using Al.

 Implementation